Leyton: Geography

 Leyton is in the Lower Lea Valley, the river forming its western boundary.
 The area rises from low-lying marshland along the river Lea to over 90 feet at Whipps Cross on the southern edge of Epping Forest.
 Leyton is partially bisected by the A12 (M11 link road, built in the 1990s), with most of the district lying on the north-west side of this busy traffic artery through east London.

-The High Road Leyton bridge crossing the A12 offers some of the best views in London of the Olympic Park, which also borders the district, as well as of skyscrapers further west.
+The High Road Leyton bridge crossing the A12 offers views of the Olympic Park, which also borders the district, as well as of skyscrapers further west.
 It borders Walthamstow along Lea Bridge Road and areas of the London Borough of Hackney via the River Lea.